LesleyLai/digital-garden/content/Concepts/Zettekasten and build a second brain.md

 Where BASE ends, Zettelkasten begins.
 The [[./progressive summarization|progressive summarization]] technique of BASE never leave the source material.
 By contrast, Zettelkasten [[./concept notes|concept notes]] are always distinct from source materials.

 Another distinction is that Zettelkasten requires a significant initial effort to create concept notes but entails no ongoing maintenance.
 It's fine to leave your Zettelkasten untouched for months and return to it later.
 In contrast, [[./PARA framework|PARA]] demands lower initial effort and entails (relatively low) regular maintenance.
-However, [[design a system for the laziest version of yourself|both methods continue to function effectively even when we are at a low point]] due to their low maintenance requirements.
+However, [[./design a system for the laziest version of yourself|both methods continue to function effectively even when we are at a low point]] due to their low maintenance requirements.

 ## References
 - [[PARA vs Zettelkasten The False Binary|PARA vs Zettelkasten The False Binary]]